eviltnan/django_pg_triggers_poc/Readme.md

 - plpy example for triggers
 - manage py commands
 - including ORM will only work when django project is on the same host, which is rare. the only real way is to install the whole code on the db host
+- there is certain danger of getting them out of hand

 # todo
 - finish up types mapping